-TMGT 3303 Managerial Communications
+TMGT 3303 Managerial Communications 3 Hours (3-0)

 A study of the skills necessary to communicate effectively in the workplace.
 Topics include selection of the proper channel and medium for information delivery, team building, business etiquette, and professionalism.
 Students will analyze and prepare correspondence, proposals, and reports.
 Students are required to deliver industry-related oral presentations of each student's choosing.
 Prerequisite: ENGL 1301.
-Special Charges: CAAP exam.

-TMGT 3305 Organizational Theory and Practice
+TMGT 3305 Organizational Theory and Practice 3 Hours (3-0)

 A comprehensive analysis of individual and group behavior in organizations.
 Its purpose is to provide an understanding of how organizations can be managed more effectively and at the same time enhance the quality of employee work life.
 Topics include motivation, goal setting and rewards, job design, group dynamics, work stress, power and politics, international aspects of organizations, organizational structure, communication and organizational change and development.
 TMGT 3310 Decision Making

 Analytic and systematic approach to the study of decision making through management science processes and techniques.
 Topics include quantitative analysis and decisionmaking relationships, simulation and risk analysis, and decision analysis using various criteria.
-Prerequisite: MATH 1342 or MATH elective.
+Prerequisite: TMGT 3302 or MATH elective.

-TMGT 3311 Human Resources Management
+TMGT 3311 Human Resources Management 3 Hours (3-0)